rsfrankl/30DayMapChallenge/README.md

 Preserving for posterity my maps for the 20% of the 2020 30 Day Map Challenge I took part in.
 Next year I'll aim for all 30; this was good fun.
 Highly recommended.

 ## Day 3 – Polygons
 Hand-curated county map of the US with a very important message for early November 2020.
-Basically, I manually selecte the counties I wanted, in order to spell "vote".
+Basically, I manually selected the counties I wanted, in order to spell "vote".
 Not too sophisticated.

 ![vote_final](https://user-images.githubusercontent.com/44196769/100946058-8b4f3d00-34d0-11eb-8433-dd45cdf0b77a.png)